Using Loops or Beats in Your Music Tracks

 What to Do AFTER You Write Your Song

-Here are six tips for increasing your chances of finding a home for your song in the music business.
+Here are six tips for increasing your chances of finding a home for your song in any sector of the music business.

 This doesn’t mean you should write a song in a style you don’t like or don’t feel comfortable with.
 Stay true to your emotions and themes, but you can make small decisions as you go along that will steer your song toward a more marketable sound if you keep a genre in mind as you go along.